Joaquín de Oreamuno: Early years

 Joaquín Mariano was baptized on 15 July 1755 in the parish of Santiago.

 His godparents were his paternal grandfather Francisco Xavier de Oreamuno y Vásquez-Meléndez, a former lieutenant governor of the province, and María de Arburola y Hoces-Navarro, sister of his maternal grandmother.

-A year after Joaquín Mariano was born his great uncle José Antonio de Oreamuno y Vásquez-Meléndez was appointed acting governor of the province.
+A year after Joaquín Mariano was born, his great uncle José Antonio de Oreamuno y Vásquez-Meléndez was appointed acting governor of the province.

 The local school provided only a basic education, but Oreamuno gained hands-on experience in managing the family livestock farm and negotiating with dealers and officials.

 He taught himself the elements of law and medicine from his father's library, developed a taste for literature and even wrote some poetry and plays.

 As a hidalgo he was naturally an officer in the local militia.

 In January 1782 he was elected Mayordomo de Propios^{(es)}, an unpaid position in which he was responsible for managing the assets and income of the city council.

 Oreamuno married Florencia Pia Josefa Jiménez y Rodríguez de Robledo.

 She was from a wealthy patrician family.

 The marriage took place on 11 November 1782 in the parish of Santiago.

-They would have nine children, several of whom died in infantry.
+They would have nine children, several of whom died in infancy.

 On 27 March 1787 Oreamuno was appointed notary public of the vicariate of Cartago by Juan Félix de Villegas, Bishop of Nicaragua and Costa Rica.

-In July 1788 Don Joaquin acquired a large cattle ranch near the Rio Grande on the road to the Pacific, and over the years that followed Don Joaquin became owner of a large herd of cattle and horses, and was active in trading cattle and hides.
+In July 1788 Don Joaquín acquired a large cattle ranch near the Rio Grande on the road to the Pacific, and over the years that followed Don Joaquín became owner of a large herd of cattle and horses, and was active in trading cattle and hides.

 He also served in the local militia, where he became a lieutenant, and continued as notary of the vicariate.

 King Charles III of Spain died in December 1788.

-Governor Perié became seriously ill and appointed Joaquin's father as interim governor of Costa Rica.
+Governor Perié became seriously ill and appointed Joaquín's father as interim governor of Costa Rica.

 Perié died on 7 January 1789 and Don José Antonio continued as governor.

 In 1789 Oreamuno became involved in dispute over boundaries with his neighbor, and at one point knocked his opponent to the ground in exchange for an insult.

 This led to a trial in which Oreamuno was acquitted, then a survey of the properties, and then a lengthy process of claims and counterclaims.

 Governor Vázquez sided with Oreamuno, and the eventual settlement was in his favour.

 The French Revolution broke out in 1789, and in January 1793 King Louis XVI of France was guillotined.

 A war began between France and Spain that would lead to the Bourbons of Spain being deposed.

 The conflict had little effect on the sleepy rural economy of Costa Rica.

-Don Joaquin turned 38 in July 1793.
+Don Joaquín turned 38 in July 1793.

 He was a respected figure in Cartago with a successful livestock business and a reputation as an amateur lawyer in a country where there were no professionals.